orchidsoftware/orchid.software/docs/en/hig/index.md

 - [Kontur Guides](https://guides.kontur.ru/)
 - [Fiori Design Guidelines](https://experience.sap.com/fiori-design-web/)

 These documents provide valuable insights and best practices for designing user-centered interfaces.
-By taking into consideration the guidelines outlined in these resources, this guide aims to provide a comprehensive and well-informed approach to interface design.
+By taking into consideration the guidelines outlined in these resources, this guide aims to provide a comprehensive and well-informed approach to interface design for Orchid apps.